tombye/trexit/_posts/2017-09-07-camino-stages-2-to-4.markdown

 ## The River Arga

-Some of the towns we've passed through are on the river Arga.
+Some of the towns we've passed through are on the River Arga.
 Here it is running through the town of Zubiri.

 ![The river Arga passing alongside the town of Zubiri](https://github.com/tombye/trexit/raw/gh-pages/assets/images/river-arga-next-to-zubiri.jpg)